fomightez/sequencework/CompareFASTA_or_FASTQ/README.md

 ------------------------------------------
 - `matches_a_patmatch_pattern.py`

-  This script can take a sequence in FASTA format or as a text string and tell if it contains a match to a pattern in PatMatch syntaz. *It doesn't expect multi-FASTA file entries though.* Just reports if matches or not.
+  This script can take a sequence in FASTA format or as a text string and tell if it contains a match to a pattern in PatMatch syntaz. *It doesn't expect multi-FASTA file entries though, and will only use the first sequence if one is used as input.* Just reports if matches or not.
 Really meant to compare a general pattern in PatMatch syntax.
    This is located [here](https://github.com/fomightez/sequencework/tree/master/patmatch-utilities) in my [patmatch-utlities sub-repo](https://github.com/fomightez/sequencework/tree/master/patmatchutilities).

-  See my patmatch-bidner if you need to locate matches in FASTA sequences and learn the details.
+  See my [patmatch-binder](https://github.com/fomightez/patmatch-binder) if you need to locate matches in FASTA sequences and learn the details.

 - `score_differences_between_sequences_by_pairwise_alignment.py`